 Brocéliande, aka Forêt de Paimpont, is still a magical place full of fairies, magicians and pagan deities.

 And abbeys, churches, chapels, crosses and crucifixes erected centuries ago still punctuate the Breton landscape.

-Discover the Arthurian Legend's setting:
+Discover setting of the Arthurian Legend:

 Forêt de Brocéliande,Tombeau de Merlin, Fontaine de Jouvence, Chêne des Hindrés, Château de Comper, Chêne d’Eon or Chêne à Guillotin, Fontaine de Barenton, Jardin aux Moines, Eglise du Graal in Tréhorenteuc, Miroir aux Fées and Arbre d’Or in the Val Sans Retour, Hostié de Viviane or Tombeau des Druides, Tombeau des Géants ou Roche à la Vieille, Abbey of Paimpont, Forges de Paimpont and Pierres Droites